Updated December, 2021

 Most economics textbooks put some effort into distinguishing between normative economics and positive economics.
 Normative is defined as having to do with ethical judgments about what is good or bad or better or worse.
 Positive is defined as being pure description without any ethical judgement.
 Economists like to say that pure science is positive whereas religion and much of philosophy is normative and they try to make a distinction between economic science (positive description) and economic policy (normative prescription).

 But this is wrong.
-Humans never say or do anything that is purely positive.
+Humans never say or do anything that is purely descriptive.
 The very concept of positivism is a fallacy.
-Even God cannot do or say anything to humans that is purely positive if humans have moral weight.
+Even God cannot do or say anything to humans that is purely positive if humans have moral importance.

 One of the most fundamental concepts of economics is the opportunity cost.
 That is defined as the next BEST thing that you lose when you make any choice.
 Notice that “best” is part of the definition.
 Best is a normative judgement.
-Economics teaches that every choice we make has an opportunity cost and that makes every choice we make a normative judgement.
-Every minute, I make the unconscious choice to keep breathing.
-That is a normative choice and now that you are thinking about it, you are consciously deciding to continue breathing.
+Economics teaches that every choice we make has an opportunity cost and that means every choice we make a normative judgement.
+Due to the butterfly effect, even trivial choices can cause dramatic effects on the world over time, so nothing is trivial.
+Of course, our inevitable cluelessness about butterfly-effect consequences means that we cannot be held morally responsible, but we also constantly make trivial choices that have easily predictable imminent moral weight.
+For example, every minute I unconsciously make the seemingly trivial choice to keep breathing.
+That is a normative choice and now that you are thinking about it, you are consciously deciding to continue breathing too.
 You could stop at any time and that would also be a normative decision.
 I hope you do the right thing.

-I also chose to become an economist and that decision, like all decisions, was normative.
-I decided that economics was a BETTER path for me than trying to help the homeless like Mother Theresa or becoming homeless myself.
+We also make numerous moral choices on a grander scale.
+When I chose to spend money eating out this year, I simultaneously chose to chose to NOT spend it saving lives.
+That decision, like all decisions, was normative.
+I chose to become an economist and I therefore decided that economics was a BETTER path for me than trying to help the homeless like Mother Theresa or becoming homeless myself.
 I decided that it is at least as good if not better than all the other career paths I could take.
 I might have been wrong, but that really is the choice that I made and continue to make.
-Every economist and scientist who tries to do purely positive science, is choosing that path that as a normative decision.
-One of the ironies of positivism is that it is a normative philosophy of science that thinks that normative philosophy is not as good as positive science.
-Thus positivism denegrates itself.
+Every scientist who tries to do purely positive science, is choosing that path as a normative decision.
+One of the ironies of positivism is that it is a normative philosophy of science.
+Positivists think that normative philosophy is not as GOOD as positive science.
+Thus positivism denigrates itself because it is a normative philosophy.

 Positivists might counter that they may have made a normative decision to become a positivist, but that an equation like E=mc2 is a purely positive description of the world.
 This is false.
 No description is purely positive because all description requires normative choices.
-I decided that E=mc2 is a BETTER example of what positivists would think is purely positive than all the infinite other possible examples.
-I could have made a ‘positive’ description of the atoms of iodine on my little toe, but I decided that E=mc2 would be BETTER.
+In the first sentence of this paragraph, I decided that E=mc2 is a BETTER example of what positivists would think is purely positive than all the infinitely many other possible examples.
+I could have made a ‘positive’ description of the atoms of iodine on my little toe, but I decided that E=mc2 would be BETTER thing to focus on.
 A physicist could devote her energies to infinite different pursuits and by choosing to examine E=mc2 rather than the iodine atoms on my little toe, she is making a normative decision, not a positive one.
+As the Attention Merchants are keenly aware, attention is an extremely finite resource and we have to constantly decide what is the BEST thing to focus our attention on.

 The scientific method itself (in all its many variations) is a normative value judgement.
 Scientists think that it is a BETTER guide towards truth than astrology or pure intuition.
 The scientists who think science should be value-free are making a value judgement about science.
 First of all, the idea that values are bad is a normative judgement and secondly, the discernment of what science is value-free is a subjective judgement imbued with normative meaning.
 One of the main processes of modern science is the selection of journal articles for publication is a normative judgement which is biased towards the tastes of the current paradigm and which is extremely biased towards selecting papers that meet that 95% cutoff.
 The 95% statistical significance cutoff is a normative judgement that was originally chosen for convenience of calculation and convenience is a normative criteria.